Home » All Posts » Desserts & Baking » Rhubarb Apple Crisp

 Notes

-Rhubarb and apples should be tender.
+Rhubarb and apples should be tender before pulling from the oven.

 YouTube video